gawel/irc3/docs/index.rst

 plugin name ``mybot_plugin.py`` to say «Hi» when the bot or someone else join a channel and an ``echo`` command.

-Here what the config file will looks like:
+Here is what the config file will looks like:

 .. literalinclude:: ../examples/config.ini
    :language: ini